HTW-Berlin-KI-Werkstatt/modules/objdet/objdet.md

 is minimized.

 1. **Localization Loss**:
-   - Measures errors in predicted bounding box coordinates.
+   - Measures errors in predicted bounding box coordinates and sizes (square root transform).
-   - Uses Mean Squared Error (MSE) for precise localization of bounding boxes, focusing on deviations in center coordinates and dimensions.

 2. **Confidence Loss**:
    - Quantifies how accurately the presence of an object in a bounding box is predicted.